Is the Sex Offender Registry for Life?

 - Information about the offense

-This information is often posted on the Michigan sex offender registry for law enforcement purposes.
-However, should anyone want to find out more about the offender, they can always visit the Public Sex Offender Registry or the National Sex Offender Public Website (NSOPW).
+This information is often posted on the Michigan Sex Offender Registry for federal law and local law enforcement purposes.
+With that said, should anyone want to find out more about the offender, they can always visit the Public Sex Offender Registry or the National Sex Offender Public Website (NSOPW.gov).
 Note, the NSOPW provides information about sex offenders from all 50 states.

 - The name and aliases of the offender